-Concentrations arise when a number of counterparties are engaged in similar business activities or activities in the same geographic region or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
+Concentrations arise when a number of counterparties are engaged in similar business activities, having same geographic region or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
 The tables below set out the concentration of credit risk by sector, geography and currency.